UNCTADIFFs/tradepkg/README.md

-# tradedsp
+# tradepkg of method#1
-This is for developing packages for IFFs project.
+This is for developing packages for IFFs project using method#1.